khushiramsingh680/devops-60hrs/content/Part04.md

 Linux disk management is critical for system setup, storage provisioning, and data integrity.

-# 🧾 RHEL 8 Logging Overview
+# 🧾 RHEL OS Logging Overview

 RHEL 8 uses **`systemd-journald`** for system logs and **`rsyslog`** for traditional log file storage.
 Understanding both is essential for troubleshooting and auditing.